 - Door-to-door scammers pretending to be public health employees

-Signing up for text alerts is an added layer of security on your accounts so you can stay on top of large deposits or withdrawals, loan payment reminders, and balance updates.
+Add an extra layer of security and stay on top of large deposits or withdrawals, loan payment reminders, and balance updates by logging in to your GECU Online Banking account.

 If your information has been compromised, call GECU immediately at 915.778.9221, toll-free at 1.800.772.4328.